danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 ## Argo: Creating a docker image for the model

 [Argo](https://argoproj.github.io/argo) is a workflow manager for Kubernetes.
-It allows you to define
+We will use Argo to build a reusable container-native workflow for taking the serialized model into a container that can be later deployed using Seldon.

+All this process can be done manually locally by downloading the serialized file and using [s2i](https://github.com/openshift/source-to-image).
+So while here we are going to create only one image the argo workflow can be used to package not only one hand-picked model but package more models and deploy them all for smarter routing using Seldon.

-With this manual part done we can package the model as an docker image using s2i.
-For that I created a simple docker image that executes s2i and pushes an image, [Dockerfile is here](https://github.com/danielfrg/polyaxon-argo-seldon-example/tree/master/docker-s2i) and the docker image is available as [danielfrg/s2i](https://hub.docker.com/r/danielfrg/s2i/).
+To support this I created a simple docker image that executes s2i and pushes an image, [Dockerfile is here](https://github.com/danielfrg/polyaxon-argo-seldon-example/tree/master/docker-s2i) and the docker image is available as [danielfrg/s2i](https://hub.docker.com/r/danielfrg/s2i/).

-Since we are going to push an image to docker hub we need to first create a secret with the credentials to login to the registry.
+Since we are going to push an image to Docker hub first we need to create a secret with the credentials to login to the registry.

 ```terminal
 $ kubectl create secret docker-registry regcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
 ```

-With the image we can use Argo to manage the execution, the Argo pipeline mounts 3 things:
+With the image we can use Argo to manage the execution, the Argo pipeline mounts 3 things to the container:

 1. The Polyaxon volume to access the code we wrote in the previous section.
-2. The docker socket to build the image and push
+2. The Docker socket to build the image and push
-3. The docker credentials to push to the repository
+3. The Docker credentials to push to the repository

 ```yaml
 apiVersion: argoproj.io/v1alpha1